stevehillin/stevehillin/README.md

 ### Projects
 * <a href="https://responderprep.com" target="_blank">https://responderprep.com</a> - Multi-state quizzes for first responders
 * <a href="https://passguard.services/msp" target="_blank">https://passguard.services/msp</a> - MSP-specific automation tool for password hygiene

+# What People Are Saying

+---

+> "Steve is remarkable.
+For more than a decade he has assisted me with many projects, and in every instance, he has attacked the tasks at hand with a voracity and skill only possible when backed by astounding knowledge and confidence.
+No matter what I have required, Steve has been right there ready with the solution or the ability to find it.
+In every case, Steve has taken my projects and driven them to far greater efficiency and success than I would have expected.
+I have benefitted in every way from his services."
+>
+> — **D.W.**

+---

+> "Steve has been pivotal not only in building the tools we needed, but in helping us transform how we think about automation.
+His depth and breadth of knowledge and '10x' thinking helped us achieve more than we even set out to.
+I will continue to lean on Steve for not just programming, automation, etc but consulting and creative thinking for right-sized solutions.
+I have worked with Steve on various projects for several years and will continue to do so as long as I have the option!"
+>
+> — **T.D.**

+---

+> "I have nothing but great things to say about Steve.
+He has been a HUGE help in implementing our PBX services globally.
+His knowledge makes it very easy to work with him.
+Anytime I had questions about the system he knew right away how to help get it setup to fit our needs.
+I have also learned a lot by working with Steve since he was willing to share his knowledge anytime I was curious about something.
+I highly recommend Steve to help with any PBX needs."
+>
+> — **J.M.**

+---

+> "I cannot express enough how satisfied we are with the outstanding services provided by Steve for our custom Mobile-Friendly application.
+From start to finish, the experience has been nothing short of exceptional.
+Steve's expertise and dedication were evident throughout the development process, resulting in a high-quality, user-friendly application that exceeded our expectations.
+Not only was the project completed ahead of schedule, but the cost also turned out to be a fraction of what we would have paid elsewhere for similar services.
+The impact of the mobile application on our business operations has been profound.
+It has significantly improved communication and streamlined repair processes in the field, ultimately leading to substantial savings in both time and money for our company."
+>
+> — **T.E.**

+---

+> "One of the most technically sound individuals I have worked with."
+>
+> — **L.P.**

+---

+> "Steve is a great friend and valuable resource to me and my company.
+I depend on him often for technical advice and real world insight."
+>
+> — **J.S.**